andrewgho/hiplog/README.md

     $ bundle install

-Otherwise, to use `hiplog`, just copy it to any directory in your `$PATH`, or, just directly run `hiplog` from wherever you saved it.
+To run `hiplog`, just copy it to any directory in your `$PATH`.
+Or, just directly run `hiplog` from wherever you saved it.

 ### Command Line Options